 - Pharmacy courses

 - Psychology conversion courses

 - Routes into teaching

 - Sales training courses

-If you're unsure about which professional body is most relevant to your chosen career, ask your university course tutors or careers adviser for advice.
+If you're a student unsure about which professional body is most relevant to your chosen career, ask your course tutors or university careers adviser.

 How long do professional courses take to complete?